ms13380/Trip-Planner/README.md

-# Trip-Planner
+# UnPack App
 This application is designed to help the client plan the most efficent trip between locations to save gas and time.
-By selecting what day they would like to take their trip and the locations they would like to visit, the application is able to create an efficient path for them to follow.
+By selecting where they are and where they would like to visit, the application is able to create an efficient path for them to follow.

 ## Locations